-- The Applicant must prepare an Air Quality and Greenhouse Gas Management Plan for the Ashton Mine Complex to manage potential impacts of the development.
-This plan must: - be prepared in consultation with the EPA, and be submitted to the Secretary for approval; (a) - describe the measures that would be implemented to ensure: (b) - best practice air quality management is: - being employed; - regularly benchmarked against contemporary industry standards; and - regularly reviewed to ensure continual improvement; and - compliance with the air quality criteria and operating conditions of this consent; - describe the air quality management system in detail; (c) - (d) include an air quality monitoring program that: - uses a combination of real-time monitors and supplementary monitors to evaluate the performance of the Ashton Mine Complex; - includes a protocol for determining any exceedances of the relevant conditions in this - evaluates and reports on the effectiveness of the air quality management system and the best practice air quality management measures; - includes sufficient random audit of operational responses to the real-time air quality management system to determine the ongoing effectiveness of these responses in maintaining the Ashton Mine Complex within the relevant criteria in this Schedule and the requirements of condition 16 above; - includes a mechanism for publication of the results of these audits and for an independent annual review of these results, including any recommendations for improvement in performance; and - include a protocol that has been prepared in consultation with the owners of nearby mines to (e) minimise the cumulative air quality impacts of all mines.
+- 17. The Applicant must prepare an Air Quality and Greenhouse Gas Management Plan for the Ashton Mine Complex to manage potential impacts of the development.
+This plan must: - (a) be submitted to the Planning Secretary for approval; - (b) describe the measures that would be implemented to ensure: - best practice air quality management is: - being employed; - o regularly benchmarked against contemporary industry standards; and - o regularly reviewed to ensure continual improvement; and - compliance with the air quality criteria, operating and greenhouse gas conditions, of this consent; - (c) describe the air quality management system in detail; - (d) include an air quality monitoring program that: - uses a combination of real-time monitors and supplementary monitors to evaluate the performance of the Ashton Mine Complex; - includes a protocol for determining any exceedances of the relevant conditions in this consent; - evaluates and reports on the effectiveness of the air quality management system and the best practice air quality management measures; - includes sufficient random audit of operational responses to the real-time air quality management system to determine the ongoing effectiveness of these responses in maintaining the Ashton Mine Complex within the relevant criteria in this Schedule and the requirements of condition 16 above; - includes a mechanism for publication of the results of these audits and for an independent annual review of these results, including any recommendations for improvement in performance; and - (e) include a protocol that has been prepared in consultation with the owners of nearby mines to minimise the cumulative air quality impacts of all mines.

-The Applicant must implement the approved management plan as approved from time to time by the Secretary.
+The Applicant must implement the approved management plan as approved from time to time by the Planning Secretary.